bloomsburyai/cape-document-qa/docs.md

 Before training, There is significant preprocessing that needs to be done.
 This process can take several hours (if preprocessing all of squad and triviaqa).
-By default most of the pipeline is multi-processed (default is 8 processes).
+By default most of the pipeline is multi-threaded (default is 8 processes).

 Datasets for training, and other resources (including ELMO parameters) are downloaded and handled Downloading the Training data will be automatically triggered when running the  `cape_document_qa.cape_preprocess ` script